joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 ### Step one: Pull the latest {{site.data.keyword.blockchainfull_notm}} Platform images
 {: #upgrade-k8-images-firewall}

-To upgrade your network, download the latest set of {{site.data.keyword.blockchainfull_notm}} Platform images and push them to A to a docker registry that you can access from behind your firewall.
+To upgrade your network, download the latest set of {{site.data.keyword.blockchainfull_notm}} Platform images and push them to a to a docker registry that you can access from behind your firewall.

 Use the following command to log in to the {{site.data.keyword.IBM_notm}} Entitlement Registry:
 ```